AdrianSkar/markdown/fcc_comparison.md

 ---
-title: Comparison with the equality operator
+title: Comparison with the Strict Equality Operator
 ---
-## Comparison with the equality operator
+## Comparison with the Strict Equality Operator

 ### Problem explanation: